abearman/abearman.github.io/_posts/2014-12-20-The-case-for-trying-war-criminals.md

 In 1988, Reagan (Reagan!) signed the UN Convention on Torture, which established a regime for international cooperation in the criminal prosecution of torturers.
 It defines torture as:

-> any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.
+> **any act by which severe pain or suffering, whether physical or mental**, is **intentionally inflicted** on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.

 The Convention also clearly states that torture is *never* justified, neither by threat of war or by orders from a higher-up: